hilarybarr/AngularLib1/README.md

 - node server.js
 - (Run app from localhost: http://http://localhost/8080)

+##Questions:
+- How to get update to work?
+Should it be automatic because of ng-model or do I need Put methods (in MaybeUse.md) -totalQuantity (and totalPrice) methods
+- How can you keep Node server running?
+- Should app architecture be different?
+- When does Remedy use localStorage vs. Mongo?

 ##To Do
-- Determine why double binding isn't automatically saving changes to library collection
+-Enable update
 - Add Quantity and Price functions
+- Format currency
 - Host database on Modulus.io

-##Questions:
-- How can you keep Node server running?
-- Does Remedy ever use localStorage?